mcaledonensis/magic-key/README.md

 ...    abilities = 'flying, talking, and playing with children'
 >>>
 >>> turn_on(Archimedes,
-...         init = "I'm playing with a young human child, his name is Arthur.", ...         actor = 'Arthur',
+...         init = "Play with a young human child, his name is Arthur.", ...         actor = 'Arthur',
 ...         steps = float(inf),
 ...         engine = 'echo',